The Kokoda Trail – chasing history in the jungle

 He gave me a stare like he would have preferred the sugarcoated version.
 “Bloody hell!” was all he grumbled and continued staggering down the hill with the porters in tow.
 The problem with Kokoda is that there is no emergency exit you can use if you change your mind.
 Either you walk back to where you started or you continue through.

 Before starting out on the trail, I was concerned as to whether I could keep up and whether my knees would hold up.
 Two rounds of knee surgery had left their marks.
-I had trained beforehand of course, mainly long walks with a backpack with 10 kgs in it, but where I lived at the time there were no hills so it was just hiking on flat ground, which did little to prepare me for the steep hills.
+I had trained beforehand of course, mainly long walks with a backpack with 10 kgs in it, but where I lived at the time there were no hills so it was just hiking on flat ground, which did little to prepare me for the steep uphill.
 It worked out alright though.
 I was comfortable with the pace, and I enjoyed arriving at camp with a bit of time to relax and wash before dinner.
 In retrospect, I could probably have managed the pace of the faster group, but I appreciated having an hour or two to wash and get my gear sorted for the next day.
 I also updated my travel journal every evening, though often there would be little different to report from day to day.
 Just a lot of hiking uphill in the rain followed by staggering down in the rain.

 For me it was the downhill slopes that presented the greatest challenges.
 Going uphill, and there was a lot of uphill, was exhausting but downhill, on a steep, muddy and slippery slope, that was where careful was the key word.
 I was careful, but no matter what you do, chances are that at one point or another you will slip.
 The question is just whether it only causes a bruised ego from the suppressed laughter of the guide and getting all covered in mud or something more serious.
 I had a couple of slips, landing squarely on my butt which ensured the impact was well cushioned.
 I had one more serious fall, but the only thing that broke was my trekking pole.
 It was more than half way through the trek and I managed just fine just with one.
 As it turned out, all three of us had falls, but thankfully, nothing serious happened to any of us.